 HPS membership, volunteer 14-16 hours a month on the feed schedule, possess a willing attitude and be prepared to make

-the correct ground work to build trust with the individual that will be riding the horse.
+the correct ground work to build trust with the individual who will be riding the horse.
 The horses have

 recovered from starvation and do not have the muscle tone to carry much weight.
 There are some weight restrictions